Profile photo Martijn Pisters

 Recent publications

-Effects of a 12-week intrinsic foot muscle strengthening training (STIFF) on gait in older adults Lydia Willemse, Eveline J.M.
+Effects of a 12-week intrinsic foot muscle strengthening program (STIFF) on gait, balance and concerns about falling in physically active older adults Lydia Willemse, Eveline J.M.
 Wouters, Martijn F. Pisters, Benedicte Vanwanseele

 External positions